 Post-processing and finishing 3D-printed parts still currently represents a major proportion of the manual work needed for their manufacture.
 Depending on the application, these steps can represent between 30% and 60% of the total cost.

 With its innovative processes, Metalizz shortens these processes.

-Whether from additive manufacture or traditional processes, plastic parts need specific treatments in order to meet customers' expectations.
-Unpolished surfaces must be reworked using different post-processing solutions to obtain the desired finish, whether aesthetic or functional.
+Whether from additive manufacturing or traditional processes, plastic parts require specific treatments to meet customer expectations.
+The raw surface states must be reworked through different post-treatment solutions to obtain the desired finish (aesthetic or functional).